Published: 25th September 2018

 She takes ginger, curcumin, and omega-3 to reduce inflammation, pre-surgery.

-2000: Chemotherapy: Gemcitabine, cisplatin, and 5FU (until the summer of 2000, the last three months were on a lower-than-regular dose).
+2000: Chemotherapy: Gemcitabine, Cisplatin, and 5FU (until the summer of 2000, the last three months were on a lower-than-regular dose).
 After the first chemo round, the SCC marker dropped from almost 600 to 130, which is in the normal range (up to 150).

 Intravenous vitamin C. Started taking Berberine before Chemotherapy.